swistakm/pyrilla/README.md

 so I can prioritize my work.
 I don't want to spend my time on providing more distributions not knowing if anyone really needs them.

+Note: Linux wheels for pyrilla on PyPI are portable Linux build distributions (i.e. `manylinux1`) as described by [PEP 513](https://www.python.org/dev/peps/pep-0513/).

-Note that there is no way to provide binary wheels for Linux platform at the moment and pyrilla source distribution (sdist) available on PyPI is still a bit broken.
+Source distribution (sdist) for pyrilla available on PyPI is still a bit broken.
 Generally it is not supposed to compile on Linux.
 This is going to change in future.
 If you want to use pyrilla on Linux you need to build it by yourself on your platform.
 The process is preety straightforward and described